Stowe Gardens: Cultural significance

-Architecture and horticulture
+Architecture and Horticulture

-The Temples’ wealth and prestige enabled them to engage most of the leading designers of the Georgian period.
+The Temples' wealth and prestige enabled them to engage with the leading designers of the Georgian era.
 The outline of the present gardens was laid by Charles Bridgeman, and some of the earliest of the forty monuments and temples situated on the estate were designed by John Vanbrugh.
-They were followed by William Kent, James Gibbs and then by a youthful Capability Brown, who was appointed head gardener at Stowe at the age of 25, and later married in the estate church.
+They were followed by William Kent, James Gibbs and then by Capability Brown, who was appointed head gardener at Stowe at the age of 25, and later married in the estate church.
 Tim Knox, in his chapter "The Fame of Stowe", published in the Trust's book, Stowe Landscape Gardens, suggests that Brown's subsequent career, which saw him deploy the expertise gained at Stowe across a large number of other landscape parks throughout England, may in fact be the garden's most significant legacy.
 In addition to the major British architects deployed, the Temples engaged a number of prominent Europeans.
 Although they worked primarily on the house, they also contributed to some of the garden structures.
 Giovanni Battista Borra worked on the Temple of Concord and Victory and modernised the Boycott Pavilions and the Oxford Gate.
 Georges-François Blondel may have undertaken work on the Queen's Temple, while Vincenzo Valdrè designed the Oxford Gate lodges, the base of the Cobham Monument and may have been responsible for the Menagerie.

-The work of so many major architects, some of whom came to make improvements and alterations to the house but also contributed to the design and structure of the garden and park, gives the gardens and park at Stowe a particular architectural flavour.
-It is less a garden of plants and flowers, and more a landscape of lawns, water and trees, with carefully contrived vistas and views which frequently culminate in eye-catcher structures.
+The work of so many major architects gives the gardens and park at Stowe a unique architectural flavour.
+It is less a horticultural garden and more of a picturesque landscape of lawns, water and trees, with carefully contrived vistas which culminate in eye catching structures.
 Other gardens of the period, such as Claremont, Kew and Stourhead followed this style, but few matched the scale of Stowe.
 While the buildings in the grounds at Stowe are natural foci for attention, the landscaping around the structures is as vital to the overall scheme.
 The gardens progressed from a formal, structured layout, through increasing naturalisation.
 The planting of grasses and trees was equally deliberate, designed to lead the eyes of the visitor on to the next area, and to bring a sense of drama to the landscape.

 The gardens incorporate a number of architectural and horticultural "firsts".
 They are themselves considered the earliest example of the English landscape garden.
 Defining the borders of the park he began, Charles Bridgeman designed the first ha-ha in England, a feature that was widely imitated.
 Within the garden, Kent's Chinese House was perhaps England's earliest Chinoiserie building.
 So notable were the gardens at Stowe that they were emulated across the world.
 Thomas Jefferson visited, and bought the guidebooks, transporting ideas across the Atlantic for his Monticello estate.
 Eastwards, it inspired gardens in Germany such as that at Wörlitz, and those created at Peterhof and Tsarskoye Selo by Catherine the Great.